maizzle/maizzle.com/content/docs/components/button.md

 The Button component makes it easy to add a styled link button to your HTML emails.

-<alert>This component is included in the default [Maizzle Starter project](https://github.com/maizzle/maizzle).
-It uses the new components system available starting with Maizzle `v4.4`.</alert>

 ## Usage

 The Button component is defined in `src/components/button.html`.